seyon99/LaTeX-Resume-Generator/README.md

 A web application to generate LaTeX resumes for software developers.

 ## Technologies Used (Tentative)
+  - Java
+  - Spring MVC
-  - Django
+  - Spring Boot
-  - React
+  - Gradle
-  - PostgreSQL
+  - Docker